William of Canterbury: Early career

 Because of William's criticism of King Henry II's policy in Ireland, it has been suggested that William was from Ireland, although this is not known for certain.

 William was a Benedictine monk at Christ Church Priory and was ordained as a deacon by Becket in 1170.
 According to Frank Barlow, a modern biographer of Becket, Becket sent William to Reginald, the Earl of Cornwall, in mid-December 1170 as a spy at the royal court, which Reginald was attending.
-Barlow then states that William was recognized by a royal servant as a member of Becket's household and Reginald sent William back to the archbishop and that William was back with Becket by 19 December 1170.
+Barlow then states that William was recognised by a royal servant as a member of Becket's household and Reginald sent William back to the archbishop and that William was back with Becket by 19 December 1170.
 But Anne Duggan, another modern historian studying Becket, believes Barlow has confused William of Canterbury with Becket's doctor, who was also named William, and that the deacon and biographer did not go to Reginald.